Who We Are

 TBY2’s power supply is supported by a gigantic 1MWp solar rooftop array consisting of more than 2,300 photovoltaic (PV) panels.
 Funded by the Bristol Energy Cooperative, it is the UK’s largest community-owned solar rooftop array and, at the time of its installation, it was the largest PV rooftop on a UK studio.
 Read more about TBY2’s award-winning sustainability features here.

-In 2024, the West of England Film & HETV Workforce Development Programme was launched to equip industry entrants from the region with necessary skills to become ‘set-ready’ for careers in scripted film and TV production.
-Delivered by The Bottle Yard Studios, Bristol Film Office and Bristol UNESCO City of Film, the Programme was funded by the West of England Mayoral Combined Authority’s Mayoral Priority Skills Fund and part-funded by the UK Government through the UK Shared Prosperity Fund.
+In 2024, the West of England Film & HETV Workforce Development Programme launched to equip industry entrants from the region with necessary training to become ‘set-ready’ for careers in scripted film and TV production.
+Delivered by Bristol City Council’s Film Services (The Bottle Yard Studios, Bristol Film Office and Bristol UNESCO City of Film), the Programme was funded by the West of England Mayoral Combined Authority’s Mayoral Priority Skills Fund and part-funded by the UK Government through the UK Shared Prosperity Fund.
+The programme saw 47 local entrants participate in Training, 32 of whom went on to secure paid work in the industry.